digiteqautomotive/dqview/README.md

-# MGBViewer
+# DQ Viewer
-MGBViewer is a simple video player especially designated for playing video streams from Digiteq Automotives FG4 grabber cards and MGB devices.
+DQ Viewer is a simple video player especially designated for playing video streams from Digiteq Automotives FG4 grabber cards and MGB devices.

 ## Features